MinamiMunakata/WakeMeApp/README.md

 ## Objective

-- Let the user wake up on time.
+- Help users wake up on time.
-- Show the sleep-over status depends on the time to wake up the user set and update it with the last-seen time.
+- Show the sleep status depending on the set wake up time, and update it with the last-seen time.
-- Allow the user to send a message right after checking if his/her friends sleep over.
+- Allow users to send a message right after checking if his/her friends overslept.

 ## Target